 Dr. Patel also serves as the Clinical Director for the Chopra Center’s research team.
 She enjoys the opportunity to bring light to the mechanisms of action of mind-body practices, giving them scientific validation.
 Her hope is that by confirming the benefits of the practices, more patients will gain access to these life-enhancing techniques.

 Dr. Patel’s medical writings on a variety of topics have been featured in many integrative and holistic publications, including the Chopra Center’s online newsletter.
 She is a Volunteer Faculty Member for the University of California, San Diego (UCSD) School of Medicine, where she participates in their Ambulatory Care Apprenticeship Program for first-year and second-year medical students at an outpatient family medicine office.
 She also mentors medical students at the Chopra Center as part of their integrative medicine rotations.
-Dr. Patel is an engaging speaker who enjoys bringing the principles of Ayurveda, yoga, and meditation to the public as well as to other health care providers.
-She is a featured lecturer at the Chopra Center’s signature mind-body medicine conference, Journey into Healing.
+Dr. Patel is an engaging speaker who enjoys bringing the principles of Ayurveda, yoga, and meditation to the public, as well as to other health care providers.
+She is a featured lecturer at the Chopra Center’s signature mind-body medicine conference, Journey into Healing, and the Living in Balance retreat.
 She has also served as a guest lecturer at several integrative medical conferences, as well as at Bastyr University in San Diego and UCSD School of Medicine.